Old English Pattern Books for Loop Braiding, 2000, by Noémi Speiser. Self-published.

 Part I: Orthodox and unorthodox exchanging of loops in co-operation

 Much historical information about very early multiple-worker European loop braids, extending back centuries before the earliest known manuscripts.
-No braid instructions.
-I reviewed Parts I and II for the Braid Society newsletter, the review can be read in Issue 13 of LMBRIC (scroll partway down that page to find the review).
+I wrote more about it in a review for the Braid Society newsletter, since reprinted in Issue 13 of LMBRIC (scroll partway down that page to find the review).

 Part II: Instructions for Letter Braids in 17th Century Manuscripts